EdinburghMeaningSciences/modals_database/README.md

 ## Format of the CSV tables

 The CSV format of the data consists of four files: the metadata YAML file and three CSV tables: **the examples table**, **the evidence table**, and **the summary table**.
-In a nutshell, **the examples table** lists all relevant example sentences while **the evidence table** records felicity judgements regarding the examples in **the example table**. **The summary table** summarizes the modal inventory in the language, with information about relevant morpho-syntactic and semantic properties of each modal element in the language.
+In a nutshell, **the examples table** lists all relevant example sentences while **the evidence table** records felicity judgements regarding the examples in **the example table**. **The summary table** summarizes the modal inventory, with information about relevant morpho-syntactic and semantic properties of each modal element in the language.

 #### Language metadata (lang-metadata.yml)

 #### The examples table (lang-examples.csv)